El Chavo del Ocho: Broadcast history

 The TV show Chespirito, created by Televisión Independiente de México (TIM), debuted El Chavo as a skit in 1972.

 On January 8, 1973, Telesistema Mexicano and Televisión Independiente de México merged to become Televisa.
 After the merger, on February 26, 1973, El Chavo del Ocho premiered as a half-hour weekly television series.

 The first two episodes of the main character were intercut with a skit at the start that included Dr. Chapatín, El Chómpiras, or another character created by Roberto Gómez Bolaños.
-In reality, those were sketches shot in 1972–1973, most likely intended for "Chespirito," the canceled sitcom.
+In reality, those were sketches shot in 1972–1973, intended for "Chespirito," the canceled sitcom.
 Following a few of those early seasons, the show started with an almost thirty-minute episode preceded by a sketch featuring Roberto Gómez Bolaños and his characters.
 This was the format of the first season.

-Due to her pregnancy, Antonieta de las Nieves departed the show at the end of the first season.
+Due to her pregnancy, María Antonieta de las Nieves departed the show at the end of the first season.
 It was observed that Antonieta de las Nieves, who was the first actor credited after Chespirito, primarily played the female protagonists in the first season's episodes, including those shot in 1972–1973.
 When Florinda Meza filled in for her, El Chavo and Quico became a fantastic comedy duo for the non-Chavo del 8 sketches.
 While she was not a part of the series, there was a contention that Chilindrina was residing in Celaya, Guanajuato, with her aunts.
 The character returned in an episode dedicated to her: El Regreso de la Chilindrina.
-During this absence, Bolaños introduced new characters: Ñoño, La Popis, Malicha, and Godínez.
+During this absence, Bolaños introduced new characters: Ñoño, La Popis, Malicha (played by María Luisa Alcalá), and Godínez.

 The second season began with El Chavo and Quico as the comic child characters and Don Ramón as the charismatic adult character.
-During that season, the classroom scenes began to appear alongside other child characters like Ñoño (the son of Señor Barriga, both characters played by Edgar Vivar), Popis (one of Florinda Meza's other characters), and the relaxed Godínez (played by Horacio Gómez Bolaños, brother of Roberto Gómez Bolaños).
+During that season, the classroom scenes began to appear alongside other child characters like Ñoño (the son of Señor Barriga, both characters played by Édgar Vivar), Popis (one of Florinda Meza's other characters), and the relaxed Godínez (played by Horacio Gómez Bolaños, brother of Roberto Gómez Bolaños).